James E. Gentle: Career

-Right after completing his Ph.D, Gentle joined the Iowa State University as an Assistant Professor of Statistics.
-He was given tenure as an Associate Professor in 1978.
-A year later, he left Iowa State University to join IMSL, Inc., as the director of Research and Design.
-In 1992, Gentle left IMSL and joined George Mason University as University Professor of Computational Statistics.
+Right after completing his Ph.D, Gentle joined the Iowa State University as an assistant professor of statistics.
+He was given tenure as an associate professor in 1978.
+A year later, he left Iowa State University to join IMSL, Inc., as the director of research and design.
+In 1992, Gentle left IMSL and joined George Mason University as university professor of computational statistics.
 During his career at Iowa State and George Mason, Gentle supervised 22 PhD dissertations.

+In 1997, Gentle began a two-year leave from George Mason to serve as a program director in the Division of Mathematical Sciences of the National Science Foundation.

 He has been a visiting professor at Texas A&M University, University of Texas at Dallas, Rice University, University of Texas at Arlington, and Harbin Institute of Technology Shenzhen Graduate School.

 Throughout his career, Gentle has been active in the American Statistical Association, more specifically the Statistical Computing Section and the Statistical Graphics Section.